dr-leo/pandaSDMX/doc/index.rst

-pandaSDMX is a Python package aimed at becoming the most intuitive and versatile tool to retrieve and acquire statistical data and metadata disseminated in `SDMX <www.sdmx.org>`_ format.
+pandaSDMX is a Python package aimed at becoming the most intuitive and versatile tool to retrieve and acquire statistical data and metadata disseminated in `SDMX <http://www.sdmx.org>`_ format.
 It works well with the SDMX services of the European statistics office (Eurostat) and the European Central Bank (ECB).
-While pandaSDMX is extensible to cater any output format, it currently supports only `pandas <pandas.pydata.org>`_, the gold-standard for data analysis in Python.
+While pandaSDMX is extensible to cater any output format, it currently supports only `pandas <http://pandas.pydata.org>`_, the gold-standard for data analysis in Python.
+But from pandas you can export your data to Excel and friends.

+.. rubric:: Main features:

+* simple, intuitive API
+* supports a growing set of SDMX features including

+  - generic datasets
+  - data structure definitions, codelists and concept schemes
+  - dataflow definitions
+  - categorisations and category schemes

+* find dataflows by namd or description in multiple languages if available
+* read and write local files for offline use
+* pythonic representation of the SDMX information model
+* writer transforming SDMX generic datasets into multi-indexed pandas DataFrames or Series of observations and attributes
+* extensible through custom readers and writers for alternative input and output formats of data and metadata

+.. rubric:: Example:

 The shortest code example to download a dataset from Eurostat might look like this: